 Maintenance loan covers a UK student’s living expenses – like rent and grocery shopping – and the amount your child receives depends on various factors including where they live and study, and your household income.
 So you will need to supply your National Insurance number, which Student Finance will use to establish your household income directly from HMRC.

 There’s a sliding scale to how much your child will be awarded based on household income and where you will live.
-This year (2021/2022), if your child lives away from home, outside London, the maintenance loan is up to £9,488 but there’s no guarantee your child will be awarded the full amount.
+For 2023/2024 academic year, if your child lives away from home, outside London, the maintenance loan is up to £9,978 per academic year but there’s no guarantee your child will be awarded the full amount.
 It may be that you are asked to top up their income.

 When to apply You should certainly apply as early as possible as it can take six weeks or more to process.
 We recommend starting your child’s application just after shortlisting their firm and insurance choices – they don’t have to have accepted a place before they apply for their loans.

 When will the money reach the bank Once your child’s loans have been approved, they will be sent a student finance entitlement letter with a declaration they need to sign and return.
 They should then take a copy of this letter with them when they go to register at university.
 After registration, Student Finance will make a first maintenance payment into your child’s account.
 After that, your child should receive an instalment at the start of each term.

 Your child will have to reapply for student finance each year of their course.